robece/microservices-aks/challenge-01/README.md

 ## Leverage Azure DevOps / GitHub Actions

 You could also leverage Azure DevOps or GitHub Actions to implement a CI/CD pipeline for each app.
-For that need to create a new Azure build pipeline per app by using the associated yaml definition located in the build-deploy folder.

 <div style="text-align:center">
     <img src="/challenge-01/resources/images/devops-ci-cd-pipelines.png" width="600" />